tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 * They've **forecasted** average daily return volatility at the stock and portfolio level.

-* They've gauged the risk of investing in a stock overtime by predicting the **probability** of stock prices rising or falling.
+* They've assessed the risk of investing in a stock by predicting the **probability** of stock prices rising or falling over time.

 * They've put the **Fin** in **FinTech**, and they're just getting started!